gespinoza/datarodsexplorer/docs/DREUserGuide.md

 <a name="fig14"></a>_Figure 14.
 Making LPRM layer transparent enough to see GLDAS2-Evapotranspiration layer_

-==Note==: The **Drawing Layer** in the Map Controls Panel refers to the plot point you can place on the map, for location of the time series plots.
+**Note**: The **Drawing Layer** in the Map Controls Panel refers to the plot point you can place on the map, for location of the time series plots.

 ### <a name="reset"></a>Using the Reset button